bjerkio/how/pull-request-etiquette.md

 and interrupting flow state (for two or more developers).

-We can end up spending less time creating value if we spend too much time making the perfect PR.
+We can end up spending less time creating value if we spend too much time authoring PRs and reviewing PRs.
+One small PR may not take a lot of time to review, but if you review 1-3 tiny PRs every hour your general productivity will stoop.

-### Flow state

-One programmer in flow state can achieve a lot in a short time

-## Alternatives to pull requests
+## Alternatives to code review

 In many cases, an asynchronous back and forth conversation in a pull request will require multiple people to stop what they're doing and switch contexts multiple times during the lifetime of the pull request.

-It can often be more effective to hash it out in a quick huddle.
+It can often be a lot more effective to hash things out in a quick huddle.

-Pair programming is another way to achieve many of the same benefits as pull requests.
+Pair programming is another way to achieve many of the same benefits as code review.